CC6-Pancake/cozycup-cafe-boilerplate/README.md

 ## Features
 - **Menu Display:** View a visually appealing display of the cafe's menu.
-- **Order Placement:** Easily place and customize orders through an intuitive interface.
-- **Table Reservations:** Reserve a table in advance to ensure a comfortable seating arrangement.
-- **Rewards Program:** Engage in a rewards program for loyal customers, earning points with each purchase.

 ## Screen Captures
 ### 1.Menu Display